June 7, 2014 by Saleha Waqar

-“But when they are alone with their Shayateen”, meaning, if they are alone with their devils, such as their leaders and masters among the rabbis of the Jews, hypocrites and idolators they reveal their true selves..
-Cheater remains a cheater even with his mother.
+“But when they are alone with their Shayateen,” meaning, if they are alone with their devils, such as their leaders and masters among the rabbis of the Jews, hypocrites and idolaters they reveal their true selves.
+A deceiver remains a deceiver even with his mother.
 They mock the believers but they don’t know that “Indeed, Allah defends those who have believed,” as He says in Surah Hajj Ayah 38.

 It has been seen many times those who deceit others get caught up in their own trap.
-On the Day of Judgment, these kind of people will be mocked, they will be called to the Jannah but as they will reach the doors of Jannah will be closed on them.
+On the Day of Judgment, such people will be mocked, they will be called to the Jannah but as they will reach the doors of Jannah – they will be closed on them.
 Allah subhanahu wa ta’ala waits for His creation to repent and become true believers, but if they do not, then no one can save them from His punishment.
-Ibn Jarir said, “The devils of every creation are the mischievous among them.
+Ibn Jareer said, “The devils of every creation are the mischievous among them.
 There are both human devils and Jinn devils.”

 إِنَّمَا نَحْنُ مُسْتَهْزِءُونَ

-“Verily, we were but mocking”, means, “We (meaning the hypocrites) were mocking the Companions of Muhammad.”
+“Verily, we were but mocking,” meaning we (the hypocrites) were mocking the Companions of Muhammad (salAllahu ‘alayhi wa sallam).

 اللَّهُ يَسْتَهْزِىءُ بِهِمْ وَيَمُدُّهُمْ فِي طُغْيَـنِهِمْ يَعْمَهُونَ

 “(But) Allah mocks them and prolongs them in their transgression( while) they wander blindly.”